elixir-wallaby/wallaby/README.md

 #### Umbrella Apps

-If you're testing an umbrella application containing a Phoenix application for the web interface (`MyWebApp`) and a separate persistence application (`MyPersistenceApp`) using Ecto 2 with a database that supports sandbox mode, then you can use the same setup as above, with a few tweaks.
+If you're testing an umbrella application containing a Phoenix application for the web interface (`MyWebApp`) and a separate persistence application (`MyPersistenceApp`) using Ecto 2 or 3 with a database that supports sandbox mode, then you can use the same setup as above, with a few tweaks.

 ```elixir
 # my_web_app/lib/endpoint.ex